 It’s been a desire of mine for some time to create an English version of Pee Wee’s Playhouse and I’m making that a reality with Fish Pie.
 It’s featuring loads of wonderful alternative acts across Yorkshire and is a really special mix of clowning, puppetry, music, dance all sorts really.

 I’m also working on a musical project called Otis from Reading, a sort of character piece about a frustrated office worker, although the songs are much more personal than my previous work and it’s pushing my writing into new directions, mainly south west.

 Of the many characters you play on stage, who are your favourites and why?

 Captain the Butcher Reality is always a lot of fun to play because he’s very different to me: loud, fiercely masculine, butch, he’s very liberating while at the same time greatly vulnerable.
 I also greatly miss playing Bunty and Bodkins, who were a weird white minstrel act that I performed with my twin brother and he’s still the only person who can make me laugh from my nose.

 What have been some of your highlights as a performer/producer?

-Supporting Roger McGough earlier this year was pretty special.
+Supporting Roger McGough was pretty special.
 I went to see him the last time he performed in Sheffield ten years ago before I’d even started writing and it was great for me that things had come full circle.